ElucidataInc/polly-docs/docs/OmixAtlas/Polly Python.md

 ##### 4.2.6.1 Introduction of Data Schema
 The data available within OmixAtlas is curated within 5 indexes/tables on the basis of the information it contains.
 These five indexes are:

-***Dataset level metadata (index: files)***: Contains curated fields like drug, disease, tissue organism, etc for each dataset.
+***Dataset level metadata for all datatypes (index: files)***: Contains curated fields like drug, disease, tissue organism, etc for each dataset.

-***Sample level metadata (index: gct_metadata)***: As the name suggests, this contains sample level metadata information for all samples except single-cell samples.
+***Sample level metadata for gct files (index: gct_metadata)***: As the name suggests, this contains sample level metadata information for all samples except single-cell samples.
 It contains curated fields like cell lines, experimental design, etc for each sample except single-cell samples.

-***Sample level metadata for single-cell (index: h5ad_metadata)***: This table only contains metadata information for single-cell samples.
+***Sample level metadata for h5ad files (index: h5ad_metadata)***: This table only contains metadata information for single-cell samples.
 It contains curated fields like cell line, gene counts, UMI counts for each sample.

-***Feature level metadata (index: gct_data)***: This table contains feature level metadata information for all data except single-cell.
+***Feature level metadata for gct files (index: gct_row_metadata)***: This table contains feature level metadata information for all data except single-cell.
 It contains the gene/molecule symbol along with the feature intensity for each sample.

-***Feature level metadata for single-cell (index: h5ad_data)***: This table contains feature level metadata information for all single-cell data.
+***Feature level metadata for h5ad files (index: h5ad_data)***: This table contains feature level metadata information for all single-cell data.
 It contains the gene/molecule symbol studied in an experiment along with the cell type and expression value.

+***Variant related metadata in vcf files (index: variant_data)***: This table contains the schema for variant related information present in vcf files.

 To find relevant information that can be used for querying, refer the curated data schema [here](https://docs.elucidata.io/OmixAtlas/Data%20Schema.html).